hchen98/twitter-analysis-example/README.md

 # Twitter Analysis
-Twitter analysis examples through Twitter API and twitterscraper library.
+Twitter analysis examples through Twitter API and Tweepy library.

 ## Get Started
 * Apply for Twitter Developer Account <a href="https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api">here</a>
 * Read Twitter API doc <a href="https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api">here</a>
+* Read Tweepy<a href="https://docs.tweepy.org/en/latest/client.html">here</a>

-> Note, since the beginning of 2020, Twitter has implemented encryption on the frontend so that traditional web scraping libraries is not functioning anymore. :( <br> Yet, there always a solution! "twitterscraper" was established!
+> Note, since the beginning of 2020, Twitter has implemented encryption on the frontend so that traditional web scraping libraries is not functioning anymore. :( <br> Yet, there always a solution!
+"Tweepy" was established!

 <br>